-How To Get Rid of Furniture and More In Japan: The Ultimate Guide
+How To Get Rid of Furniture In Japan: An Easy Guide

-How To Get Rid of Furniture and More In Japan: The Ultimate Guide
+How To Get Rid of Furniture In Japan: An Easy Guide

 Whether you are moving to a new city, permanently leaving Japan, or need to throw away a big item, you know you can’t get rid of furniture by placing it outside your residence.